 We need to maintain a balance within each voice part, but we are always happy to hear from people either new to choral singing or new to the area.
-If you're interested, please contact our Membership Secretary by email or using the following details.
+If you're interested in joining, please contact our Membership Secretary by email.

 Some practical details

 We rehearse on Thursday evenings at the Hailsham Community Hall from 7.30 to 9.30 pm.
-(Click here for map)
+(Click here for map).
+The address is:

-For weekend concerts there is also an extra rehearsal on the afternoon of the performance which you must attend if you’re taking part.
+For the spring and autumn concerts, which typically feature more major works, there is also an extra rehearsal on the afternoon of the performance which you must attend if you’re taking part.

 An all-day workshop is held on a Saturday during the rehearsal season for each of our spring and autumn concerts.
 Workshop days are very enjoyable and popular with the choir.
 A full day typically runs from 10am - 4pm, but it’s OK if you can only manage part of it.

 Thursday night rehearsals usually end with a trip to the pub.
 You’re welcome to join us if you would like to.